cocobelgica/AutoHotkey-EntryForm/README.md

 ### Remarks:

  * Behavior is similar to that of the _InputBox_ command, that is the script will  be in a _waiting state_ while the _EntryForm_ window is shown.
-To bypass this, the caller can  use a [timer](http://ahkscript.org/docs/commands/SetTimer.htm).
+To bypass this, the caller can use a [timer](http://ahkscript.org/docs/commands/SetTimer.htm) or define a callback function using the _-F_ option - see _Form_ options above.